Happy Mother’s Day Email Campaign Ideas Your Audience Will Adore

 Source: National Retail Federation

-As you can see, Mother’s Day per person expenses have been steadily growing since 2018, and reached a record $245 in 2022, with a total spending of $31.7 billion.
+As you can see, Mother’s Day per household expenses have been steadily growing since 2018, and reached a record $274 in 2023, with a total spending of $35.7 billion.
 Looks impressive, doesn’t it?
-So sending emails for Mother’s Day would be a wise decision for everyone who works for e-commerce.
-Help your customers choose gifts for their mothers and guide them through your products –– email marketing is a great tool for that.
+So sending email campaigns for Mother’s Day is a wise decision for everyone who works in e-commerce.
+Help your customers choose gifts for their mothers and guide them through your products — email marketing is a great tool for that.

 Source: National Retail Federation

 When it comes to Mother’s Day gifts, the trends haven’t changed a lot since 2020.
-Aside from gift cards, outings, and greeting cards, the most popular spending categories include flowers, clothing, and jewelry.
+The most popular spending categories include flowers, gift cards, outings, and greeting cards.
 If you sell one of these, Mother’s Day is your chance to significantly increase sales.
 But even if you don’t, you still can profit from Mother’s Day emails.
-For example, lots of people give presents not only to their mothers, but to their wives, daughters, grandmothers, and friends –– everyone who experienced the joy of motherhood:
+For example, lots of people give presents not only to their mothers, but to their wives, daughters, grandmothers, and friends — everyone who experienced the joy of motherhood.

 Mother’s Day email marketing ideas and best practices

 Let’s see how to make the most of your holiday email marketing campaign.
-In this chapter, we’ll observe the most effective and unconventional ideas and practices to use infor your Mother’s Day emails.
+In this chapter, we’ll describe the most effective and unconventional ideas and practices to use in your Mother’s Day emails.

 Share personal stories